DerangedMind/Shrink.me/README.md

-# TinyApp Project
+# Tin-Tiny URL Shortener

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Tin-Tiny is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

-## Final Product
+Tin-Tiny will also track how many times these links are clicked (including unique clicks).
+It will also save timestamps so that you can track when your links are most used.

 !["tinyURL home"](https://github.com/DerangedMind/TinyURLWebApp/blob/master/docs/tinyURL_urlList.png?raw=true)
 !["tinyURL edit"](https://github.com/DerangedMind/TinyURLWebApp/blob/master/docs/tinyURL_edit.png?raw=true)